brookisme/dfgen/README.md

                     else: remove data so that label is pct of dataset
                 * reduce to others.
                     return labels as 2 vectors [label,others]
         """
         ...

+    def reduce_columns(self,*indices_or_tags,others=True):
+        """ Keep passed columns and optional "others"

+            Usage:
+                gen.reduce_to_others('blow_down','cultivation')

+            Args:
+                * str or int arguments: label indices or tag names
+                * others:
+                    - if falsey: do not include "others column"
+                    - else:
+                        include "others"
+                        - if others arg is <str>: use others arg as column name
+                        - else: use "others" as column name
+        """
+        ...

+    def limit(self,nb_rows):
+        """ limit number of rows in dataframe

+            Use to create dev training sets
+        """
+        ...